 For me, cooking is more than a chore or the means to produce something yummy to eat – it’s a creative expression.
 Food is art, and not just for experienced restaurant chefs.
 Combining and layering different flavors, creating new dishes, and reinventing old are all expressions of creativity for the home cook as well.
-And for me, someone who has zero artistic skill, it’s my main creative outlet.
+And for me, as someone who has pretty much zero artistic skill, it’s my main creative outlet.

 It’s well established that art affects the brain in positive ways.
 It improves memory, resilience and mood.
 Children who engage in arts have been shown to do better in school and have better social skills.
-So maybe that finger painting you did in preschool did more than decorate the side of the refrigerator!

 When I try to get clients to step out of the box, we usually start by remaking a favorite dish.
 They’re excited to create something they love in a healthier, but equally satisfying way.
 From tofu burgers to lentil meatballs to avocado fudgesicles, it’s something I do in my own kitchen as well.

 This pizza is a perfect example.
 With a crust made from soaked quinoa and millet blended with water, it couldn’t be further from a traditional yeast and wheat dough.
 The crust is thin and crispy around the edges with a tender middle.
 The grains start to ferment an even sprout a bit, which adds a complex, fermented taste to the dough – kinda like traditional wheat dough!

 - ¾ cup quinoa, soaked 24 hours in water

 - ¾ cup millet, soaked 24 hours in water

 - 3 tablespoon extra virgin olive oil

 - Heaping ¼ cup pesto , homemade or store bought